CalamariDude/calamaridude.github.io/_posts/2019-09-29-welcome-to-jekyll.markdown

 I skipped some algebra, so go back and work out the last few steps yourself.
 But I wanted to get to the intuintion behind this result.

 As you can see, the left side of this equaition is the sample mean, and the right side is the prior mean.
 When the n is small, or you only flip the coin a few times, the term on the right will dominate more.
 However, as $$n\rightarrow\infty$$, the value of $$\theta_{MAP}$$ is mainly composed of the left term, as the right term goes to 0.
-Meaning, when we flip the coin a lot, and it keeps landing 6/10 times heads, we stop believing it was a fair sided NFL coin and more like a rigged unfrair coin.
+Meaning, when we flip the coin a lot, and it keeps landing 6/10 times heads, we stop believing it was a fair sided NFL coin and more like a rigged unfair coin.
 So as $$n\rightarrow\infty$$, MAP looks a lot like $$\bar{x}$$, which is the MLE.

 ## Conclusion
 Whether you use MLE or MAP is up to you, if you think you the data is what you should base your estimates on and nothing else, MLE is the way to go.
-If you think you know something that will help the problem, especially if there isn't enough data or the data isn't that good, you might want to use Bayesian model like MAP.
+If you think you know something that will help the problem, especially if there isn't enough data or the data isn't that good, you might want to use a Bayesian model like MAP.

 [Bayes]: https://en.wikipedia.org/wiki/Bayes%27_theorem
 [LLN]: https://en.wikipedia.org/wiki/Law_of_large_numbers